 What songs in particular from the record do you get that same rush of energy you had back then from when you play them now?

 “The big one is ‘Washington Square Park’.
-There have been a couple of times across our career where we play that songs, stop everything and the crowd sings, ‘I’m looking for the upsides’, I feel physically blown backwards.
+There have been a couple of times across our career where we play those songs, stop everything and the crowd sings, ‘I’m looking for the upsides’, I feel physically blown backwards.
 There’s a video of us playing it in Boston back in 2012 on what may have been our first real headliners.
-We were playing a venue, which wasn’t used to shows such as ours and only had bicycle rack as a barrier.
+We were playing at a venue, which wasn’t used to shows such as ours and only had a bicycle rack as a barrier.
 When we started that song, the bicycle rack smashed against the stage and all the security had to jump out of the pit.
 When the crowd hit that line I almost fell over, it was that loud.

 The end of ‘All My Friends Are In Bar Bands’ is always special as well.
 The last time we did it was at the last Bled Fest, where we had the honour of closing it.
 So when we finished with it all of these different people who were playing as well, like Spanish Love Songs and Koji, flooded on stage.
 What’s really incredible to me is that the song has almost transcended the generations of the genre.
 It can be Joe [Taylor] from Knuckle Puck or Corey [Castro] from Free Throw can come up and do it, and the first time they both did they said to me, ‘Dude I used to imagine doing this’.
 They were in High School when this record came out, so it’s like a really cool torch pass.”

 “This might be a really abstract way to describe it, but this is how I see that period.
-It’s like a watercolour.
+It’s like watercolour.
 You put the paint on the page and it just fades into one another.
 There was never a transition or a moment that it stopped.
 The thing was that even as we were just releasing ‘The Upsides’ with No Sleep we were talking with Hopeless about them buying the right, acquiring the rights, doing a reissue and getting us right back in the studio to do a follow-up.
 They had this entire team but they couldn’t work on a record that was already out.
 That’s not how it works.